Balancing the Sacral Chakra

-The balancing techniques mentioned here are those that can be accomplished personally within our body’s own healing processes.
+The balancing techniques mentioned here can be accomplished personally within our body’s healing processes.

 Besides meditating and being open to creativity in your daily life, you can also balance the second chakra by honoring the sensual aspects of yourself and respecting your body.

-Staying in touch with your emotions and making a commitment to process feelings in a healthy way is another way to stay in balance.
+Staying in touch with your emotions and committing to process feelings healthily is another way to stay in balance.

-The color for the second chakra is orange.
+The color of the second chakra is orange.

 Eating orange foods and wearing orange colors help in balancing Svadisthana.

 Gemstones for the second chakra include amber, calcite orange, carnelian, and hematite.
 You can place the gemstone on the area of the chakra while lying down to help open and align it.

 Chanting or toning sounds can also help bring svadisthana back to balance.

 Sounds create vibrations in the body, and these vibrations help the cells work together in synchronistic harmony.
 The mantra sound that corresponds to the sacral chakra is the sound VAM.
 You can practice this in the linked video.

 Other tools for sacral chakra health are essential oils.